Round Bottom Background

 Voidable Marriages

-Voidable marriages are generally recognized as marriage until the court declares an annulment.
-For example, a couple gets divorced in 2012, and Spouse 1 must pay Spouse 2 maintenance until 2017 or if Spouse 2 remarries.
-Spouse 2 remarries in 2014, and the second marriage is annulled in 2016 as a product of a mistake.
+Voidable marriages are generally recognized as marriages until the court declares an annulment.
+For example, a couple divorced in 2012, and Spouse 1 must pay Spouse 2 maintenance until 2017 or until Spouse 2 remarries.
+Spouse 2 remarries in 2014, and the second marriage is annulled in 2016 as a result of a mistake.
 Unlike a void marriage, Spouse 1 will not be liable for maintenance not paid in 2014 and 2015 because the marriage was legally recognized until it was annulled by the court in 2016.
 However, Spouse 1’s obligation to pay maintenance will commence in 2017 because the marriage is invalid from the date of the annulment.
 In addition, spouses will not have to refile their taxes for the years during the voidable marriage.
 However, the spouses must not file as married after the court grants the annulment.

 Void Marriages